Trade/other name(s): Tykerb, GW572016

 Your doctor will likely test your blood during your treatment, looking for effects of the drug on blood counts or on blood chemistry levels.
 Based on the test results, you may be given medicines to help treat any effects.
 Your doctor may also reduce or delay your next dose of this drug, or even stop it altogether.
 Keep all your appointments for lab tests and doctor visits.

 This drug may lower your red blood cell count.
 If this occurs, it is usually a few months after starting treatment.
 A low red blood cell count (known as anemia) can cause shortness of breath, or make you feel weak or tired all the time.
 Your doctor may give you medicines to help prevent or treat this condition.

 In rare cases, patients have developed severe lung disease during treatment.
 Tell your doctor right away if you notice any possible symptoms of lung problems, such as shortness of breath or a new cough.

 Avoid pregnancy while taking this drug and for some time afterward.
 This drug might cause problems with the fetus if taken at the time of conception or during pregnancy.
 Women who could become pregnant should check with their doctors about whether birth control should be used and what kinds of birth control can be used with this medicine.

 You will probably not have most of the following side effects, but if you have any talk to your doctor or nurse.
 They can help you understand the side effects and cope with them.

-- death due to liver failure or other cause
+- Death due to liver failure, diarrhea, or other causes